Dr. Garcia's CV

 For us "Foodies"

-I consider myself an amateur "foodie", which means I not only enjoy eating
+amateur "foodie" means I not only enjoy eating

-a good, interesting meal, but love to learn about the origins of
+a delicious, interesting meal, but love to learn about the origins of

 food and the art and science behind it.
 Here are some great links